aravindbadiger/LLM_RAG_VDB/README.md

 ## 📄 License

-This project is for educational purposes, based on the RX-M RAG Training labs.
+This project is for educational purposes.

 ## 🙏 Acknowledgments